 Cold pressed vs. cold extraction olive oil

-In short, the aim is to obtain the purest possible olive juice by applying a process that alters the essence of the raw material as little as possible, and this is achieved by applying mechanical procedures at low temperatures (less than 27ºC).
+In nutshell, the aim is to obtain the purest Extra Virgin Olive Oil by applying a process that alters the essence of the raw material as little as possible, and this is achieved by applying mechanical procedures at low temperatures (less than 27ºC).
 In fact, it is necessary to find a mechanism that exerts sufficient pressure on the olives to release their juice without altering it, so that the aromas, flavours and natural antioxidants of the fruit (vitamin E, polyphenols, etc.) are preserved.
-For this, there are basically two methods: the industrial method obtained by COLD EXTRACTION, and the artisanal method obtained by COLD PRESSING, which is obviously the most romantic and attractive :)
+For this, we have basically two ways: one based on industrial techniques by COLD EXTRACTION, and another based on artisanal techniques by COLD PRESSING, which is obviously the most romantic and attractive for consumer :)

 “Artisian” cold-pressed olive oil